![]() |

 The holistic approach of Ayurveda may offer some benefits for individuals with autism, as it focuses on balancing the mind, body, and spirit.

-According to Ayurvedic principles, autism is believed to result from an imbalance in the three doshas (energies) – Vata, Pitta, and Kapha – in the body.
+According to Ayurvedic principles, autism is believed to result from an imbalance in the body's three doshas (energies) - Vata, Pitta, and Kapha.

 Treatment typically involves balancing these energies through diet, lifestyle changes, and herbal remedies.